 Section 6.1.
 Option to Terminate.
-The Agency shall have the option to cancel or terminate the term of this Lease at any time when the Agency's Required Percentage of Bonds shall be deemed to have been paid and discharged under the provisions of Article X of the Indenture, the Agency's Required Percentage of other costs and expenses due under the Indenture have been paid, and when any Agency's Required Percentage of Additional Rent payable to the Authority, Trustee, Paying Agent or Registrar due or to become due has been paid.
+The Agency shall have the option to cancel or terminate the term of this Lease at any time when the Bonds shall be deemed to have been paid and discharged under the provisions of Article X of the Indenture, the other costs and expenses due under the Indenture have been paid, and when any Additional Rent payable to the Authority, Trustee, Paying Agent or Registrar due or to become due has been paid.
 Such option shall be exercised by giving the Authority notice in writing and such cancellation or termination shall forthwith become effective.
-Upon such termination the Required Percentage of any funds or investments then remaining on deposit to the credit of the Bond Fund established pursuant to the Indenture (not set aside for the payment of Bonds and interest thereon pursuant to the Indenture) and deposited therein pursuant to this Lease shall be paid over by the Trustee to the order of the Authority.
+Upon such termination any funds or investments then remaining on deposit to the credit of the Bond Fund established pursuant to the Indenture (not set aside for the payment of Bonds and interest thereon pursuant to the Indenture) and deposited therein pursuant to this Lease shall be paid over by the Trustee to the order of the Authority.

 Section 6.2.
 Option to Acquire Project Prior to Payment of the Bonds.
-The Agency shall have, and is hereby granted the option to acquire the Project at any time.
+The Agency shall have, and is hereby granted, the option to acquire the Site and the portions of the Project located thereon at any time.
 To exercise such option, the Agency shall give written notice to the Authority and to the Trustee and shall specify therein the date of closing such acquisition and shall deposit the Discharge Price with the Trustee at least sixty days prior to the closing date.
 In the event any Bonds are then Outstanding, the Authority shall effect the redemption of such Bonds or portion thereof in accordance with the Indenture and make arrangements satisfactory to the Trustee for the giving of the required notice of redemption.
 The Discharge Price payable by the Agency in the event of its exercise of the option granted in this Section, shall be the sum of the following:

-- (a) An amount which, when added to the Required Percentage of moneys and investments held and credited to the Bond Fund and the Reserve Fund, will be sufficient pursuant to the provisions of Article X of the Indenture (i) to pay and discharge under the Indenture, the Required Percentage of the Outstanding Bonds including interest due thereon to the Redemption Date established by the Authority under the Indenture, and (ii) pay any additional fees, costs, or expenses of the Authority incurred because of the redemption of Bonds, plus - (b) An amount of money equal to the Additional Rent payable by the Agency due or to become due on or prior to the Redemption Date of the Bonds redeemed under (a)(i).
+(a) An amount which, when added to the moneys and investments held and credited to the Bond Fund and the Reserve Fund, will be sufficient pursuant to the provisions of Article X of the Indenture (i) to pay and discharge under the Indenture, the Outstanding Bonds including interest due thereon to the Redemption Date established by the Authority under the

+Indenture, and (ii) pay any additional fees, costs, or expenses of the Authority incurred because of the redemption of Bonds, plus

+(b) An amount of money equal to the Additional Rent payable by the Agency due or to become due on or prior to the Redemption Date of the Bonds redeemed under (a)(i).